mahiiC/mahiiC/README.md

-## :wave: Hi there I'm Mahima!
+  ## Hi :wave:, I'm Mahima!

-:nerd_face: An undergraduate student pursuring B.Tech Biotechnology
+**I'm an undergraduate student pursuring B.Tech Biotechnology with a keen interest in programming!
+I'm particularly drawn to the fascinating topics of Machine Learning and Bioinformatics, and their applications in the healthcare industry.**

-:seedling: I'm Currently learning R programming and exploring the applications of Machine Learning and Data Science in Biotechnology
+:seedling: Currently learning: R programming, Machine Learning

 ### Let's connect!
 <p>